 Nature has always been man’s best pharmacy.
 Whether it has been to subdue the symptoms of the everyday cold or for more serious conditions, cultures for many centuries have looked to the jungle and the forest to find cures and remedies for life’s health challenges.
 As technology and science have progressed the western world has spent much of its resources looking for other ways of solving these problems through more synthetic means.
 Although this has provided us with the option to reach more people with possible solutions, it has also become increasingly out of reach for many people as the costs of healthcare continue to rise in the developed world.

 In the last couple of decades, many people in the west have begun to return to our more natural roots and rediscover the plants and methods in which our past relatives sought out to deal with the most common health issues.
-Thus, things like herbal teas and elderberry pills have been produced and recognized for their healing properties for things like the immune system, digestion and general health.
+Thus, things like herbal teas and elderberry pills have been produced and recognized for their healing properties for things like the immune system, digestion, and general health.
 Hibiscus is another one of these plants.
 In this article, I will show what hibiscus is and some of the ways it can be of benefit to improving your health.
 You may even want to put it in your own pill form by going onto websites such as https://www.capsulesupplies.com/gelatin-size-00 to see how this can be done so you can reap the benefits.

 What is Hibiscus?